 For our publicly released lensing map, we have chosen simply to high-pass filter our map to $L>10$, above which we believe that mean-field errors are subdominant to the reconstruction noise.

-\subsection{Instrumental Noise}
+\subsection{Instrumental noise}

-The instrumental noise of \Planck\ is rich in statistically anisotropic structure, sourced by \citep{planck2013-p03} \begin{enumerate}[(1)] \item Striping effects, due to residual noise correlations on large time scales after destriping. \item Correlations along the scan direction induced by the deconvolution of the detector time response and the low-pass rolloff filter. \item Large variations in the pixel noise level due to the larger density of pixel hits near the Ecliptic poles, due to the scan strategy. \end{enumerate} All of these effects can be avoided by forming estimators using pairs of data with independent noise realizations, as we have done in Sect.~\ref{sec:consistency:noisebias}, although our baseline results do not use such cross-correlations.
+The instrumental noise of \Planck\ is rich in statistically-anisotropic structure, as discussed in \cite{planck2013-p03}, which is sourced by the following. \begin{enumerate}[(1)] \item Striping effects, due to residual noise correlations on long time scales after destriping. \item Correlations along the scan direction induced by the deconvolution of the detector time response and the low-pass rolloff filter. \item Large variations in the pixel noise level due to the larger density of pixel hits near the Ecliptic poles. \end{enumerate} All of these effects can be avoided by forming estimators using pairs of data with independent noise realizations, as we have done in Sect.~\ref{sec:consistency:noisebias}, although our baseline results do not use such cross-correlations.
 Here we discuss the size of the noise mean-field.
 Items (1) and (2) are difficult to study analytically.
-For white noise with a variance in each pixel given by $N(\hatn_p)$, item (3) can be identified with a statistical anisotropy ``$N$'' of defined by \citep{Hanson:2009dr}
+For white noise with a variance in each pixel given by $N(\hatn_p)$, item (3) can be identified with a statistical anisotropy ``$N$'' defined by \cite{Hanson:2009dr}

 Note that the shape of this bias is dictated by the hit count distribution, which is known quite well, rather than the noise level, which is more uncertain.
 The shape of the noise mean-field is plotted in Fig.~\ref{fig:clpp_mf_beams_mask_noise}.
 As with the mask, it is large compared to our signal and noise but falls off quickly with multipole.
-For $L<10$, given that there are known issues with our noise modelling at the $5\%$ level in power (as discussed in Sect.~\ref{sec:simulations}), it can be important construct quadratic estimators from correlations of maps with independent noise realizations (Apart from our bias-hardened estimator tests in Sect.~\ref{sec:biashardened}, this is also done for $L=1$ in \citep{planck2013-pipaberration}), however at the $L>10$ multipoles of our lensing map and power spectrum, uncertainties in the noise mean-field should be negligible.
+For $L<10$, given that there are known issues with our noise modelling at the $5\%$ level in power (as discussed in Sect.~\ref{sec:simulations}), it can be important to construct quadratic estimators from correlations of maps with independent noise realizations (apart from our bias-hardened estimator tests in Sect.~\ref{sec:biashardened}, this is also done for $L=1$ in \cite{planck2013-pipaberration}), however at the $L>10$ multipoles of our lensing map and power spectrum, uncertainties in the noise mean-field should be negligible.

-\subsection{Beam Asymmetry}
+\subsection{Beam asymmetry}

 \Planck\ observes the sky after convolution with a ``scanning beam'', which captures its effective response to the sky as a function of displacement from the nominal pointing direction.
 Asymmetry in the shape of this beam (for example ellipticity) means that the fluctuations in the map are smeared depending on the beam orientation, which can mimic the shearing effects of gravitational lensing.
 Here we present semi-analytical estimates of this beam asymmetry mean-field, and discuss how simulations of beam asymmetry are included in our simulations to correct for it.
 As with the noise inhomogeneity, we will see that the large-scale coherency of the \Planck\ scan strategy means that beam asymmetries only mimic large-scale modes of $\phi_{LM}$.